cmu-sei/juneberry-example-workspace/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

         }
     }
-    "seed":  "<A numerical value used for randomization.>", "task":  "<The type of data processing task; could be classification or object detection.>", "timestamp": "<yyyy-mm-ddThr:min:sec format for when this config was created.>", "trainer": {
+    "seed":  "<A numerical value used for randomization.>", "timestamp": "<yyyy-mm-ddThr:min:sec format for when this config was created.>", "trainer": {
         "fqcn": "<The fully qualified name of a class that extends the juneberry.trainer base class.>",